rafaelromao/keyboards/docs/shortcuts.md

 - There are also home row shift in the both sides to allow access to different actions when shift is active.

 ### Swapper
-- Swapper is a set of macros that allows easy swap between applications, tabs, navigation history and zoom levels.
+- Swapper is a smart sub layer that makes it easier to navigate between the list of open applications.
-- These macros will work according to the OS selected in the System layer.
+- Tapping the Swapper key will swap to the most recent app.
+Holding it will display the list of apps and the up and down arrow keys can be used to navigate.
-- The implementation was based on [Callums's](https://github.com/callum-oakley/qmk_firmware/tree/master/users/callum) implementation, but extended to support additional features.
+- The idea was based on [Callums's](https://github.com/callum-oakley/qmk_firmware/tree/master/users/callum) swapper feature.

-#### Applications and Tabs
-- The first pair swaps back and forth between applications.
-- If shift is active in the first tap, they navigate between the current application tabs instead.

-#### History and Zoom
-- The second pair will decrease or increase zoom.
-- If shift is active in the first tap, they will navigate in the browser history instead.
-- If shift is active when tapping both keys, they will clear cache and refresh the current browser tab.

 ### Select Word and Select Line
 - These two macros selects the current word or line in the first press and extend the selection to the next ones in consecutive presses.